Implementing Culture & Capacity Review

 Coaches Lead the Way.

-It’s important to know that Coaches are held to this same standard and that anyone in the organization is welcome to apply the Culture & Capacity Assessment to their Coach or an ELT member without fear of repercussion.
+It’s important to know that Coaches are held to this same standard and that anyone in the organization is welcome to apply the Culture & Capacity Review to their managers without fear of repercussion.

 Remember what Green Means.